-Cash of \$981 relating to the 10% Bingo proceeds was stolen as a result of a break-in that occurred in November 2014.
-This loss may have been minimized had money been timely deposited.
+Cash of \$85 relating to the 10% Bingo proceeds was stolen by a substitute officer in July 2015.
+This loss may have been avoided had money been monitored by another officer from the Agana Heights Mayor's Office and if it had been timely deposited.

-We recommend that all cash receipts be timely deposited.
+We recommend that cash receipts be timely deposited.